IP Damages Expert Witness & Litigation Support

 - Demand – There must be a demand for the patented product.

-- Manufacturing capacity and marketing capability – The patent holder must have the capacity to manufacture the incremental products (i.e., equipment, space, access to qualified workforce) and the marketing capability to sell the incremental products (i.e., qualified sales force).
+- Manufacturing capacity and marketing capability – The patent holder must have the capacity to manufacture the incremental products (i.e., equipment, space, access to a qualified workforce) and the marketing capability to sell the incremental products (i.e., qualified sales force).

 - Profit loss amount – The final step to prove lost profits is to actually quantify the amount of profit lost.
 The patent holder must be able to prove the amount of lost profit to a ‘reasonable certainty’.